virtual-labs/exp-tailoring-microstructure-iitk/experiment/aim.md

-### To study the tailoring the microstructure of steel using different heat treatments (annealing, normalizing, and quenching).
+To study the tailoring of the microstructure of steel using different heat treatments (annealing, normalizing, and quenching)